 2) Eliminate Administrative Overhead

-AWS manages all underlying infrastructure and in-progress operations required to produce an immensely accessible and scalable message queuing service.
+- AWS manages all the infrastructure and operations for a highly accessible and scalable message queuing service.

 3) Keep Sensitive Information Secure